arplaboratory/GaPT/README.md

-# GaPT: Gaussian Processes Toolkit for Fast Robotics Inference, Planning, and Control
+# GaPT: Gaussian Process Toolkit for Online Regression with Application to Learning Quadrotor Dynamics